Clearloveyuan/Clearloveyuan.github.io/_pages/about.md

 # 🔥 News
+- *2023.10.08*: &nbsp;🎉🎉 Congratulations!! &nbsp;🎉🎉 Our paper has been Accepted by The 2023 Conference on Empirical Methods in Natural Language Processing.
+Joyful: Joint Modality Fusion and Graph Contrastive Learning for Multimodal Emotion Recognition. **Dongyuan Li**, Yusong Wang, Kataro Funakoshi and Manabu Okumura. (**EMNLP 2023-Long main paper**)
 - *2023.09.22*: &nbsp;🎉🎉 Congratulations!! &nbsp;🎉🎉 Our paper has been Accepted by IEEE Workshop on Automatic Speech Recognition and Understanding 2023.
 Active Learning Based Fine-Tuning Framework for Speech Emotion Recognition. **Dongyuan Li**, Yusong Wang, Kataro Funakoshi and Manabu Okumura. (**ASRU 2023**)
 - *2023.08.05*: &nbsp;🎉🎉 Congratulations!! &nbsp;🎉🎉 Our paper has been Accepted by the 32nd ACM International Conference on Information and Knowledge Management.
 Temporal and Topological Augmentation-based Cross-view Contrastive Learning Model for Temporal Link Prediction. **Dongyuan Li**, Shiyin Tan, Yusong Wang, Kataro Funakoshi and Manabu Okumura. (**CIKM 2023**)
 - *2023.06.14*: &nbsp;🎉🎉 Congratulations!! &nbsp;🎉🎉 Our paper has been Accepted by the Journal of Natural Language Processing.
 Plug-and-Play Attribute-Aware Text Infilling via A New Attention Mechanism and Two-Level Positional Encoding. **Dongyuan Li**, Kataro Funakoshi and Manabu Okumura.